orstavik/JoiComponents/book/chapter8_layout/Problem_DOM_folding.md

 with varying degrees of accuracy.
 Below, the strategies are listed from most accurate/most costly to least accurate/costly:

+1. **Complete element-by-element**:
-1. Cascade both CSSOM and LayCSSOM reactions for each element in TreeOrder.
+   Process both CSSOM and LayCSSOM reactions before moving on to the next element in TreeOrder.

+2. **Complete layer-by-layer**:
-2. Cascade all CSSOM reactions first, then all LayCSSOM reactions.
+   Process CSSOM reactions for all elements first, then the first LayCSSOM reactions.
-   After every LayCSSOM reaction, process all pending CSSOM reactions.
+   After every LayCSSOM reaction, process all CSSOM reactions again.
-   Process next LayCSSOM reaction from scratch every time (check for LayCSSOM reactions from root element every time).
+   When selecting the next LayCSSOM reaction, observe LayCSSOM values a new.

+3. **Complete style, layout only once**:
-3. Cascade all CSSOM reactions first, then all LayCSSOM reactions.
+   Process CSSOM reactions for all elements first.
+   Then observe the LayCSSOM values for elements with LayCSSOM reactions, and cache these values.
-   After every LayCSSOM reaction, process all pending CSSOM reactions.
+   After every LayCSSOM reaction, process all CSSOM reactions again.
-   Process next LayCSSOM reaction based only on the state of the LayCSSOM when the first LayCSSOM reaction was triggered.
+   When selecting the next LayCSSOM reaction, reuse the cached LayCSSOM values.

+4. **Style once, layout once**:
-4. Cascade all elements in CSSOM first, then LayCSSOM.
+   Process CSSOM reactions for all elements first, then process LayCSSOM reactions for all elements second.
-   Do not check any CSSOM reactions after LayCSSOM reaction until the next frame.
+   Do not check for any new CSSOM reactions between LayCSSOM reactions.
+   CSSOM reactions that are caused by a LayCSSOM reaction will not be processed until the next frame (ie. they will cascade across animation frames).

-It is unrealistic to calculate CSSOM and LayCSSOM many times per animation frame.
-It simply takes too much time.
-Even thought the CSSOM calculations and LayCSSOM calculations are reused when the final screen image is painted, your app will probably *not* tolerate more than a handful CSSOM or LayCSSOM calculations per frame.
-Thus, strategy 3 and 4 is likely the most accurate CSSOM and LayCSSOM reactions you can afford.

-> Layout reactions should likely not cause LayCSSOM mutations that trigger a JS reaction within the same frame.
-If there are reactions, they should be on contained elements and preferably reactions to layout changes.
+Minor DOM mutations might cause large cascading recalculations of first style and second layout that might seem superfluous, but due to the finer grammatical and semantic details of CSS are necessary.
+Browsers also process CSSOM and LayCSSOM differently.
+And use different strategies to speed this process up.
+And they base most of their style and layout calculation efficiency mechanisms on the concept that they will only be calculated once per frame.
+All of these factors, and more, are counter arguments to implementing CSSOM and LayCSSOM reactions.

+Some rules of thumb can and therefore should be used when working with CSSOM and LayCSSOM reactions.

-> Layout reactions can be a bit tricky to ensure only affects contained elements.
+1. Layout reactions can be a bit tricky to ensure only affects contained elements.
-To put simply, only use layout reactions on elements with a size fixed top-down, such as `display: block`.
+   To put simply, only use layout reactions on elements whose size is calculated top-down, such as `display: block`.

+2. Layout and style reactions should be turned off when they are not needed for longer periods.
+   Using a nested `requestAnimationFrame(()=>requestAnimationFrame(()=>styleAndLayoutReactionsOff());` can for example turn styleAndLayoutReactions after first or second iteration.

+3. Layout reactions can be turned on only in certain circumstances, such as triggered by the `resize` event.

+4. Style calculations mostly depend on DOM NODE or DOM TREE mutations, situations that cannot efficiently be observed using DOM events, MutationObservers or similar.
+Alternative strategies to reduce the load of style reactions can therefore be to pause all style reactions:
+   1. for 50ms if no style reactions was processed last round, or
+   2. until certain aspects of an apps global state is altered (ie. activate style reactions via a single state observer).

+5. Both style and layout reactions should be used on elements there are few of in an app, such as elements that structure the entire app.
+For example:
+   If you make a game, the frames around the game, the menu and possibly visualization of game controllers might react to style and layout mutations.
+These elements will likely alter rarely (thus is ok to pause) and one-of-a-kind (will not fill the list of elements that need to observe and possibly react to style and layout changes).
+Game pieces and game objects on the other hand are likely to be many-of-a-kind and actively changing.
+Although style and layout absolutely *can be* used to successfully manage these elements look an appearance, to do so would definitively require more attention to race conditions and performance bottlenecks.

 ## References